Best bike locks for mountain bikes 2023 – protect your MTB from being stolen

 More expensive than a ground anchor and cable

-Hiplok specializes in good-looking, really smartly thought-out security solutions and this integrated, wall-mounted bike lock is really neat.
+Hiplok specializes in good-looking, smartly thought-out security solutions and this integrated, wall-mounted bike lock is really neat.
 The A-frame design bolts onto your wall using the supplied fixing kit and looks smart enough for the swankiest art apartment.
-You then rest the frame of your bike into the rubber-lined “jaws” and slot the 1.2in / 30mm steel locking bolt into place.
-The whole setup is built from hardened steel to provide maximum cutting, freezing and levering protection for a Sold Secure Gold standard protection rating.
+You then rest the frame of your bike into the rubber-lined 'jaws' and slot the 1.2in / 30mm steel locking bolt into place.
+The whole setup is built from hardened steel to provide maximum cutting, freezing and levering protection for a Sold Secure Diamond standard protection rating.

-The white, red or grey painted finish is tough enough for outside use and the $197 AIRLOK+ comes with a 79in / 2m cable to stop your wheels from being swiped, too.
+The white, red or gray painted finish is tough enough for outside use and the AIRLOK+ comes with a 79in / 2m cable to stop your wheels from being swiped, too.
 Not all bikes (particularly bikes with a top tube shock mount or significantly angled top tube) will fit neatly in the jaws, though, so check before you buy if you’re not sure.

 How to choose the best bike locks for mountain bikes